 I was now on a roll and this drove me to take a closer look at what we had on hand.
 There were some grapes in the produce bin.
 And a package of crackers.
 And finally an epiphany… I had some cheese!

 Not really the selection I’d gather if I was planning this in advance, but enough to munch on with a glass of wine.
 A mini wine and cheese party.
 Now we were in business.

 I pulled out my prettiest cheese tray and some vintage accessories.
 An antique marmalade jar, some mother-of-pearl spreaders, a tiny silver tray and a cheese knife or two.
-(See resource list below.)

 I took apart my arrangement and cradled the stems in a white embroidered napkin, then draped them over the side of the cheese tray to cover for the fact that I had way more tray than cheese.